Welcome back to Sports Obsessive. The following is what have learned about The Undertaker from Mark Calaway’s perspective in The Last Ride: Chapter 2.

 Taker admitted that he was hugely disappointed with his performance that night and that he could not give Roman Reigns the WrestleMania match he deserved.
 He added that many dream of being in that spot on that night and feels that he let Roman Reigns down.
 We saw Taker watching back over his performance at home with his wife Michelle McCool, eight months after the match had taken place.
 Taker looked as he was tearing up watching himself back and even said that WWE production-crew ‘should have just played the package and called it a day‘.
 His performance at WrestleMania 33 really left some negative emotions within the man, Mark Calaway.
 Taker said that he was not where he should have been physically, and that he should not have been in the ring on that night and took full responsibility.

-After the WrestleMania 33 match, The Undertaker took off his signature coat, hat and gloves and leaving them in the centre of the ring as he slowly walked away from the ring, implying that he had officially retired.
+After the WrestleMania 33 match, The Undertaker took off his signature coat, hat and gloves and leaving them in the center of the ring as he slowly walked away from the ring, implying that he had officially retired.
 WWE Legend, The Big Show added that when Taker left his gear in the ring at WrestleMania, ‘it was very religious, that he left it all in the ring, whether there was 400 people there (in attendance) or 400,000 people there, you always leave everything in the ring and The Undertaker will rest in peace’.
 Taker then said ‘that was 100% real and me saying goodbye’.

 Roman Reigns had the following to say regarding his WrestleMania 33 match with The Undertaker: